 6 Pull the straps with your boss

 Everyone likes to be praised.
 As does your boss just as well.
 Maybe you should just look for more contact with your boss, instead of pulling out.
 Ask what you need to do or learn to get ahead.
 See if you can become the right hand of your boss.
 Learn about his faults and weaknesses: drive yourself in asking the right questions and giving solutions.
-Anyway this is a great exercise for what really runs in the business world: anticipation, flexibility, engage and maintain relationships, cooperation and development.
+Anyway, this is a great exercise for what really runs in the business world: anticipation, flexibility, engagement and maintaining relationships, cooperation and development.

 7 Focus on the big picture